tiabottger/tiabottger.github.io/_posts/2026-07-16-2013-model-rerun-to-address-spinup-concerns.md

 Figure 3.
 Nitrate from LiveOcean 2013 reruns

 The second rerun of 2013 appears to have less of a decrease in DO and less of an increase in nitrate as compared to the first repeat year, indicating that perhaps changes have mostly propagated through the system.
+However, it seems there is still spin-up occurring.

 I am rerunning 2014 using an initial condition of the end of the third 2013 year.